-With Archaeologies of the Weird, I have begun a journey in a new direction.
-This blog used to be The Vinciolo Journal, a blog that began in 2013.
-A rebranding was in order, however, and you can see the results before you : a cleaner look and a new commitment to quality content.
+With Archaeologies of the Weird, I turned my older blog, The Vinciolo Journal, in a slightly new direction.
+A rebranding was long overdue and you can see the results before you : a cleaner look and a new commitment to quality content.
 After my mandate as Managing Editor of Scrivener Creative Review wrapped up, I decided it was time to begin working on my blog again.
-You can still access all of the old blog’s content, but the new content will be quite different.
+You can still access all of the old blog’s content.

-My new project, Archaeologies of the Weird, involves weekly reflections on each story in Ann and Jeff VanderMeer’s anthology The Weird: A Compendium of Strange and Dark Stories.
+I began Archaeologies of the Weird with a series of weekly reflections on the early stories in Ann and Jeff VanderMeer’s anthology The Weird: A Compendium of Strange and Dark Stories.
 My original goal was to review all 110 stories, covering more than a hundred years of weird fiction writing, but this turned out to be too ambitious.
 I hope to update this regularly on a miscellany of different topics.